altwalker/django-auth/README.md

 ## Useful links

-To run the tests against this app, clone the tests repo from https://gitlab.com/altom/altwalker/altwalker-examples and follow the installation steps for `python-auth` example.
+To run the tests against this app, clone the tests repo from https://github.com/altwalker/altwalker-examples and follow the installation steps for `python-auth` example.

 We've published an image on docker hub with this codebase: https://hub.docker.com/r/altwalker/demos

+## License

+This project is licensed under the [MIT License](LICENSE).